 Jeff is the DXS tech editor and a recovering scientist who has always had a passion for the technology and the gadgetry of science.
 He has been a scientific writer and editor since 2000, when he left academia to join the staff of The Scientist magazine as a Senior Editor for Technology.
 Before that, he studied transcription factor biology at the University of Pennsylvania and Harvard Medical School -- training that, surprisingly, has little application in the real world.
 In 2006, he and his family headed west to Pocatello, Idaho, and has been a freelance writer ever since.
 You can see why Double X Science is thrilled to have him on the team!

 Adrienne Roehrich, PhD

-Adrienne, chemistry editor at Double X Science, is currently working as a research associate at a large public university in NMR spectroscopy.
+Adrienne, chemistry editor at Double X Science, is the Associate Manager of an NMR Facility at a large public university on the west coast.
 Her training and research can be classified under chemistry, physics, and biochemistry or biophysics.
 She also has experience teaching from the kindergarten through university levels since 1996.
 Adrienne is mother to two “tween”-age children, a daughter and son, both of whom give her great pride and joy and also consternation at times.
 Adrienne tweets on science, food, feminist topics, and life in general.
-She also keeps a food blog.